OriolMoreno/C.A.R.L.E.S/README.md

 # Amazing contributions

 the three most important contributions that brings this robot are:<img src="https://github.com/OriolMoreno/C.A.R.L.E.S/blob/master/imgs/braç.png" align="right" width="150" alt="header pic"/>
-- Entertainment for seniors -->  it is designed to entertain the elderly, for whom robots are a whole new thing.
+- Entertainment for seniors:  it is designed to entertain the elderly, for whom robots are a whole new thing.
-- Classic Game Automation, the brisca --> we give life to a classic and mythical game like the brisca combining it with technology and having it be even more enjoyable.
+- Classic Game Automation, the brisca: we give life to a classic and mythical game like the brisca combining it with technology and having it be even more enjoyable.
-- Voice recognition with human interaction --> Designed to bring the user closer to the robot and allows it to communicate with it to a certain extent.
+- Voice recognition with human interaction: Designed to bring the user closer to the robot and allows it to communicate with it to a certain extent.

 # Hardware Scheme
 This is the exactly Hardware Shceme that we didn't make due to coronavirus but we expect its wright.